Kathrin-92/Project_Habit_Tracker/README.md

 *For test usage please refer to the available data in the "data" folder or download the given main_db.db file.*

+*Access documentation through Python's built-in help() function to get more information on the functionalities of the program.*

 #### 0. Register

 * Possibility to create a user profile.